steipatr/aul/README.md

 ### Ticks

-You can specify ticks in three ways - as an integer (see above), or a two- or three-element list of Python `range()` parameters:
+You can specify ticks in four ways - as an integer (see above), as a two- or three-element list of Python `range()` parameters, or as an explicit list of ticks:

 ```py
 import aul